Teleology: Aristotelian

-In Physics, using the hylomorphic theory, (using eternal forms as his model), Aristotle rejects Plato's assumption that the universe was created by an intelligent designer.
+In Physics, using the hylomorphic theory, Aristotle rejects Plato's assumption that the universe was created by an intelligent designer.
 For Aristotle, natural ends are produced by "natures" (principles of change internal to living things), and natures, Aristotle argued, do not deliberate:

 It is absurd to suppose that ends are not present [in nature] because we do not see an agent deliberating.